arkii1/mst-app/README.md

 2. Using colour to showcase how well a player has done on each hole/overall.
 3. Add graphs for statistics, e.g. a line graph with hole number on x-axis, and number of puts/relative to par on y-axis.
 4. Split header names correctly.
 Attempted a splitCamelCase function, however it made keys like "MTSID" into "M S T I D", so decided to stop there.
+5. Keep column width same when adding filter.
+Width is increased on click due to icon being added.
+6. Remove "?" icon with foriegen characters.
+7. Add flag emoji instead of "ENG".